The Royal Photographic Society's

 - RPS Gold Award for a photographer under 30 years of age, £1,500

 - Each award winner receives RPS Membership for a year

 - Feature in the award winning RPS Journal

 - Press coverage

 About the IPE:

-The International Photography Exhibition (formerly known as the International Print Exhibition) is steeped in history, having been held almost every year since 1854 - the year after The Society was founded.
+The International Photography Exhibition (formally the International Print Exhibition) is steeped in history, having been held almost every year since 1854 - the year after The Society was founded.
 In the early years, the exhibition included work from some of the world's most eminent photographers including Julia Margaret Cameron, Roger Fenton, Edward Steichen and others.
-Now in its 160th year, it is the longest running exhibition of its kind in the world.
-Read more about the exhibitions' history, and The Society online.
+Now in its 161st year, it is the longest running exhibition of its kind in the world.
+Read more about the exhibition history, and The Society online.